Photo of our house in Aelppo by my brother, Al-Hakam

 I'm an Economist, with a BA from the University of Aleppo, an MSc from University Putra Malaysia, and a PhD from Victoria University of Wellington.
-I currently work as an independent consultant on Syria and the Research Director of the Operations and Policy Center.
-I am also a Non-Resident Scholar at the Middle East Institute.
-Before making the transition to working exclusively on Syria, I worked as a Researcher at the Reserve Bank of New Zealand, as a Senior Analyst at the New Zealand Treasury, and as a Senior Lecturer on Middle East Politics at Massey University.
+I currently work as an independent consultant on Syria and the Syria Program Manager at the Observatory of Economic and Political Networks.
+I'm also a Non-Resident Scholar at the Middle East Institute.
+Prior to that, I worked as the Research Director of the Operations and Policy Center, a Senior Analyst at the New Zealand Treasury, and a Senior Lecturer on Middle East Politics at Massey University.

 I'm particularly drawn to understanding how we depart from rationality in our thinking and decision-making, and how this drift affects policy design.
 My favourite books are Nudge by Richard Thaler and Thinking Fast and Slow by Daniel Kahneman.